sbmlteam/libsbml/README.txt

 Markup Language (SBML).
 The library supports both SBML Level 1 and SBML Level 2.

-The library is written in ISO C and C++ and currently provides an API for the languages C, C++, Java, Lisp, Perl, Python, MATLAB and Octave.
+The library is written in ISO standard C and C++ and currently provides an API for the languages C, C++, Java, Lisp, Perl, Python, MATLAB and Octave.
 LibSBML is known to run on Linux, Windows, and MacOS X, but is portable and support for other platforms should be straightforward to implement.

 LibSBML is entirely open-source and all specifications and source code are freely and publicly available.
 For more information about SBML,